 Where an organization or purpose is named in the permit as that on behalf of which a continuing lottery is conducted then, subject to section 58, not less than 15% of the total face value of the tickets sold shall be distributed to that organization or applied for that purpose.

+Subdivision 3 — Trade promotion lotteries

+[Heading inserted in Gazette 6 Sep 2016 p.
+3831.]

+36A.
+Prescribed conditions for trade promotion lottery (Act s.
+102)

+(1) For the purposes of section 102 of the Act, the conditions specified in Schedule 5 are prescribed for a trade promotion lottery.

+(2) In Schedule 5 —

+lottery terms and conditions, in relation to a trade promotion lottery, means the terms and conditions applying to the conduct of the lottery including the terms and conditions of entry.

+[Regulation 36A inserted in Gazette 6 Sep 2016 p.
+3831-2.]

-Subdivision C — Lotteries generally
+Subdivision 4 — Lotteries generally

+[Heading amended in Gazette 6 Sep 2016 p.
+3833.]

 37. Account book, form of (Act s.
 104(3)(a))

 An account book required to be kept by the permit holder under section 104(3)(a) in relation to a standard lottery, or required to be kept by the permit holder under a condition imposed in respect of a continuing lottery, shall be in a form agreed with the Commission prior to the issue of the permit for the lottery concerned and shall show —